Bereet

-Bereet is a fictional character appearing in American comic books published by Marvel Comics.
+Bereet is a character appearing in American comic books published by Marvel Comics.

 Melia Kreiling portrayed the character in the Marvel Cinematic Universe film Guardians of the Galaxy (2014).

 Publication history

 Bereet first appeared in The Rampaging Hulk #1 (Jan.
 1977), and was created by Doug Moench and Walt Simonson.
 She also appeared in The Rampaging Hulk #9 (June 1978).

 This version was subsequently revealed to be an alternate universe version.
 The mainstream Earth-616 version of Bereet first appeared in The Incredible Hulk vol. 2 #269 (March 1982), and continued to appear in the series in The Incredible Hulk vol. 2 #270-282 (April 1982-April 1983), #285 (July 1983), and #287 (Sept.
 1983).

 Bereet received an entry in The Official Handbook of the Marvel Universe: Hulk (2004).

 Fictional character biography

-Bereet was a female Krylorian techno-artist who used her alien technology to produce films concerning fictional adventures of herself and the Hulk.
+Bereet was a Krylorian techno-artist who used her alien technology to produce films concerning fictional adventures of herself and the Hulk.
 Most of the population is obsessed with the escapist movie-like fantasies of techno-art films, leading to her popularity among her people.

-Bereet later traveled to Earth and became involved with the Hulk while he had Bruce Banner's intelligence, befriending the Hulk and Rick Jones.
-She also encountered the criminal Jackdaw.
+Bereet later travels to Earth, befriends the Hulk and Rick Jones, and encounters the criminal Jackdaw.

-Bereet used a number of devices such as the spatial distorter, Banshee Mask, Defendroids, her "pet" Sturky, and a variety of other advanced technological devices.

-The planet Krylor and its population was destroyed by Ego the Living Planet during the onset of the Maximum Security crossover.
+Krylor and its population were destroyed by Ego the Living Planet during the Maximum Security crossover.